iOS-Connect/SundayInstagramApp/InstagramPlan.md

 # Week 1 #

-Have 10 photos and some associated metadata (poster's name, caption) uploaded to firebase before hand to use as a base for a simple scrolling collection view
+Have 10 photos and some associated metadata (poster's name, caption) uploaded to firebase before hand to use as a base for a simple scrolling collection view.
+Agree on a data model for json file
 (I can do the above preparation or we can do it together before week 1 coding jam)

  - Invite members to the firebase project so we can all share the same database/storage